collective-soundworks/collective-soundworks.github.io/docs/tutorials/state-manager.md

 player.onUpdate(() => $layout.requestUpdate());
 ```

 With these two lines of code, all the clients are now automatically updated anytime a shared-state parameter is modified.
-To see this in action just open two browser windows side by side and open some controller(s) in one of them [http://127.0.0.1:8000/controller?emulate=2](http://127.0.0.1:8000/controller?emulate=2) and some players in the other one [http://127.0.0.1:8000/?emulate=2](http://127.0.0.1:8000/?emulate=2).
+To see this in action, open two browser windows side by side and open some controller(s) in one of them [http://127.0.0.1:8000/controller?emulate=2](http://127.0.0.1:8000/controller?emulate=2) and some players in the other one [http://127.0.0.1:8000/?emulate=2](http://127.0.0.1:8000/?emulate=2).

 ![controller-and-clients-1](../assets/tutorials/state-manager/controller-and-clients-1.png)

 ### Observing and controlling clients

 The final thing we need to do, is to be able to control the frequency of each player from the `controller` clients.
-To that end, the controller needs to be able to track the creation (and deletion) of all `player` shared state in the application.
-Fortunately, the `StateManager` gives you access to such possibilities.
+To that end, the controller needs to be able to track the creation (and deletion) of all `player` states in the application.
+Fortunately, the `StateManager` gives you access to such functionality.

-So, in the `src/clients/controller/index.js` file add the following snippet:
+To do so, let's add the following snippet in the `src/clients/controller/index.js` file:

 ```js {4-24}
 // src/clients/controller/index.js